subdroid/Multimodal_SG/README.md

 # Mutlimodal_Experiments
-Hosts several experiments on multimodal machine learning
+Hosts the machine experiments for the MMSG paper